simonw/datasette/docs/cli-reference.rst

     Usage: datasette install [OPTIONS] PACKAGES...

-      Install Python packages - e.g. Datasette plugins - into the same environment as Datasette
+      Install plugins and packages from PyPI into the same environment as Datasette

     Options:
       -U, --upgrade  Upgrade packages to latest version